 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

-Few Boston neighborhoods have changed as radically in recent years as the Seaport District, turning from a sea of pavement and parking lots to a seaside urban settlement of glittery restaurants, high-end retail, some green spaces for gathering, and plenty of high-end condos and office space.
+Few Boston neighborhoods have changed as radically in recent years as the Seaport District, turning from a sea of pavement and parking lots to a seaside urban settlement of glittery restaurants, high-end retail, some green spaces for gathering, and plenty of condos and office space.
 Need a refresher on where to find the best food?
-Here are our favorites, from modern fine-dining rooms to clam shack-inspired holdovers from the Seaport’s storied past life.
+Here are some of our favorites, from modern fine dining to clam shack-inspired holdovers from the Seaport’s storied past life.

 Aceituna Grill